Emotional intelligence: noun

 Artificial emotional intelligence is essentially a combination of emotional and artificial intelligence.
 Emotional intelligence is a key component of human intelligence and is the capacity to recognise emotions and feelings of oneself and others and guides our thought processes and behaviours.

-There’s a lot of talk and debate around if AI could actually ever mimic real human behaviour and emotions.
-However, in reality if we are being honest - humans are actually pretty bad at emotional intelligence.
+There’s a lot of debate around if AI could actually ever mimic real human behaviour and emotions.
+However, if we are being honest - humans are actually pretty bad at emotional intelligence.

 We often don’t try and put ourselves in other peoples shoes or try to understand their reasoning if it goes against what we believe or our own morals and opinions.